-WorldGen Block Replacer is a mod that replaces blocks in your world with other block, which you can choose in the config.
-This happens when new chunks of the world are generated, and does not replace blocks in preexisting areas of the world.
+WorldGen Block Replacer is a mod that replaces blocks in your world with other blocks, which you can choose in the config.
+This happens when new chunks of the world are generated, and also works on preexisting worlds.
 By default, it does nothing.
 It also works with blocks added by mods.

 I suggest that you do not replace any block with a block with a tile entity(furnace, piston, etc).
 If you do, your world will most likely become a lot slower.
 I am not responsible for broken worlds.

 This mod can be run on a server without being installed on the client.